 Walk Along The Danube

-Start with a leisurely stroll on the Danube promenade between the Széchenyi Chain Bridge and the Erzsébet Bridge on the Pest side.
+Start with a stroll on the Danube promenade between the Széchenyi Chain Bridge and the Erzsébet Bridge on the Pest side.
 The promenade is a UNESCO World Heritage site that has the best views of the Buda side.
 Avoid all the overpriced restaurants that serve as tourist traps and just take this opportunity to soak in the magnificence of the Buda Castle, Fisherman’s Bastion and the beautiful buildings on the Pest side, including the Four Seasons hotel.

-Admire The Buda Castle
+Visit The Buda Castle

-Get Pensive At St. Stephen’s Basilica
+Visit the St. Stephen’s Basilica

 St. Stephen’s Basilica is definitely one of the grandest looking buildings in all of Budapest.
 Its ceilings and interiors are absolutely breathtaking.
-As one of the two tallest buildings in Budapest, the St. Stephen’s Basilica is really looks bigger in person than in the pictures.
+As one of the two tallest buildings in Budapest, the St. Stephen’s Basilica is really looking bigger in person than in the pictures.

 Relax At Margaret Island

-Margaret Island is a 2.5 km long island in the middle of the Danube river, between Buda and Pest.
+Margaret Island is a 2.5 km long island in the middle of the Danube River, between Buda and Pest.
 Yes, it’s an island on the river.
 It’s easily accessible on foot and mostly consists of parks, gardens, and running tracks.
-The island also has a tiny zoo which is home to a variety of exotic birds.
+The island also has a tiny zoo that is home to a variety of exotic birds.
 I found it a great place to relax, unwind or even have a picnic.

-Be In Awe Of The Parliament Building
+Admire The Parliament Building

 The Hungarian Parliament is probably the most gorgeous parliament in the whole world.
 Picturesquely located on the Danube river, it is one of Europe’s oldest legislative buildings, a notable landmark and popular tourist destination of Budapest.
 To get the best views, go to the Fisherman’s Bastion or right across the river from the building.